AU by KDDI is the second Japanese carrier to officially announce the new Aquos R3 for the Summer 2019 collection. The model name is SHV44.

 The Aquos R3 has a 3.5 mm jack for audio output and a USB-C connector that allows wired charging using USB Power Delivery.

 Originally released with Android 9.0, the upgrade to Android 10 started rolling out for AU customers on 22 January 2020.
+On 6 April 2021, the upgrade to Android 11 was announced.

 Only registered, logged in and activated users can post comments!